 - Failing to understand the serious consequences.
 If found guilty, you could be facing jail time and thousands of dollars in fines.

-- Failing to contact an attorney quickly enough.
+- Failing to contact an attorney quickly.
 In addition to the legal process moving quickly, evidence can disappear quickly.
 The sooner you contact an attorney, the better.

 1st OffenseIf this is the first time that you’ve been charged with a DWI, the following may occur: